 ProfessionalsLawrence G. Wee

-A partner in the Corporate Department and a member of the Capital Markets and Securities Group, Lawrence Wee focuses on capital markets and finance transactions and securities regulation.
-Larry is recognized by The Legal 500 as a leading capital markets lawyer.
+A partner in the Corporate Department and a member of the Capital Markets, Finance and Restructuring Groups, Lawrence Wee focuses on a variety of capital markets and finance transactions, securities regulation and restructuring matters.
+Larry has been recognized by The Legal 500 as a leading capital markets lawyer as well as by Lawdragon as one of their “500 Leading U.S. Bankruptcy and Restructuring Lawyers.”

 Larry’s practice includes public and private equity offerings, high-yield and investment-grade debt offerings, convertible debt offerings and offerings of asset-backed securities.
 He also represents public companies in connection with their ongoing securities law and corporate governance matters and advises in connection with public mergers and acquisitions transactions.
 Larry also has extensive experience in debt consent solicitations, debt restructurings, restructuring financings and exchange offers.